The Elephant in the Room is a feature film I wrote and directed.

 It can be challenging to enjoy or find peace in each part of the process, given the time things can take, all that can go wrong, and the “hurry up and wait” nature of so many of the tasks of film financing and preparation.

-Since making that decision, I’m thrilled with the support we’ve received and the team we’re assembling to make it a reality.
+But I’m thrilled with the support we’ve received and the team we’re assembling to make it a reality.
 Despite the ups and downs, the waiting, the striving and the complications.
 Like you’d find in any good story.

-I’ll share updates on my Wefunder page and on Instagram.
+I’ll share updates on Instagram.

 Wish me luck! 🙂